Azure-Samples/active-directory-b2c-xamarin-native/README.md

 git clone https://github.com/Azure-Samples/active-directory-b2c-xamarin-native.git
 ```

-### [OPTIONAL] Step 2: Create an Azure AD B2C application
+### [OPTIONAL] Step 2: Get your own Azure AD B2C tenant

-You can run the sample as is with its current settings, or you can optionally register it as a new application under your own developer account.
-Creating your own app is highly recommended.
+You can also modify the sample to use your own Azure AD B2C tenant.
+First, you'll need to create an Azure AD B2C tenant by following [these instructions](https://azure.microsoft.com/documentation/articles/active-directory-b2c-get-started).

 > *IMPORTANT*: if you choose to perform one of the optional steps, you have to perform ALL of them for the sample to work as expected.

-You can find detailed instructions on how to create a new mobile /native app on [this page](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-mobilenative-application) Make sure to:

-- Copy down the **Application Id** assigned to your app, you'll need it in the next optional steps.
-- Copy down the **Redirect URI** you configure for your app.

 ### [OPTIONAL] Step 3: Create your own policies

-This sample requires your B2C app to the following policy types "Sign Up or Sign In", "Edit Profile" and "Reset Password".
-You can follow the instructions in [this tutorial](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-policies) to create them.
+This sample uses three types of policies: a unified sign-up/sign-in policy & a profile editing policy.
+Create one policy of each type by following [the instructions here](https://azure.microsoft.com/documentation/articles/active-directory-b2c-reference-policies).
+You may choose to include as many or as few identity providers as you wish.

+If you already have existing policies in your Azure AD B2C tenant, feel free to re-use those.
+No need to create new ones just for this sample.

 Once created, replace the following value in the `UserDetailsClient/App.cs` file with your own policy name.
 All B2C policies should begin with `b2c_1_`.

 ```csharp
 public static string PolicySignUpSignIn = "b2c_1_susi";
 ```

+### [OPTIONAL] Step 4: Create your own Web API

+This sample calls an API at https://fabrikamb2chello.azurewebsites.net which has the same code as the sample [Node.js Web API with Azure AD B2C](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi).
+You'll need your own API or at the very least, you'll need to [register a Web API with Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-web-api) so that you can define the scopes that your single page application will request access tokens for.

+Your web API registration should include the following information:

+- Enable the **Web App/Web API** setting for your application.
+- Set the **Reply URL** to the appropriate value indicated in the sample or provide any URL if you're only doing the web api registration, for example `https://myapi`.
+- Make sure you also provide a **AppID URI**, for example `demoapi`, this is used to construct the scopes that are configured in you single page application's code.
+- (Optional) Once you're app is created, open the app's **Published Scopes** blade and add any extra scopes you want.
+- Copy the **AppID URI** and **Published Scopes values**, so you can input them in your single page applicaton's code.

+### [OPTIONAL] Step 5: Create your own Native app

+Now you need to [register your native app in your B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-mobilenative-application), so that it has its own Application ID.
+Don't forget to grant your application API Access to the web API you registered in the previous step.

+Your native application registration should include the following information:

+- Enable the **Native Client** setting for your application.
+- Once your app is created, open the app's **Properties** blade and set the **Custom Redirect URI** for your app to `msal<Application Id>://auth`.
+- Once your app is created, open the app's **API access** blade and **Add** the API you created in the previous step.
+- Copy the Application ID generated for your application, so you can use it in the next step.

-### [OPTIONAL] Step 4: Configure the Visual Studio project with your app coordinates
+### [OPTIONAL] Step 6: Configure the Visual Studio project with your app coordinates

 1. Open the solution in Visual Studio.
 1. Open the `UserDetailsClient\App.cs` file.